XMhat/MSEngine/diggers/readme.md

   * _Windows:_ `100%`…
     * All functions accounted for.
   * _MacOS:_ `100%`…
-    * Some upstream issues with GLFW…
-      * Having to use a custom GLFW to fix VSync not working issue.
-      * Crash when operating window in its own thread due to MacOS/GLFW async issue so singled threaded for now.
-Can be overridden with `win_thread=1` argument.
-    * All other functions accounted for.
+    * All functions accounted for.
   * _Linux:_ `100%`…
     * Some upstream issues with GLFW.
       * Initial screen corruption when putting window in its own thread only on Wayland so single threaded for now.
 Can be overridden with `win_thread=1` argument.